 Recipes to Try: Here are five recipes to get you started.
 Once you get the hang of it, you can start creating your own just the way you like it.

-This potato salad uses small fingerling potatoes and a touch of feta to add flavor.
+This potato salad uses sweet potatoes and a touch of feta to add flavor.
 It is dressed in a light vinaigrette that coats, but doesn't drown, the salad.

 Grilled Sweet Potato Salad

 This sweet potato salad recipe combines sweet potatoes with a spicy oil-based dressing, forgoing calorie-laden mayo for a light, yet flavorful kick.
 It also calls for black beans, which add fiber, calcium, and protein.

 Warm Potato Salad with Bacon and Butter Sauce

 Although the title of this recipe may make you question how healthy it is, the warm bacon salad uses such small amounts of both bacon and butter that the calories come in at under 300 per serving.